agnescameron/teaching-site/_pages/syllabus.md

 This class is not about having perfect code each week, and I would not expect you to!
 Publish and document whatever you have as you go along, so I can see your thoughts evolving as you go.
 That said, consistently incomplete, poor-quality or overly-simple solutions will definitely affect your grade.
 If you’re really struggling, email me before saturday night at the latest, and turn up to office hours on Monday / make alternative arrangements, and we can work on getting you back on track.
 Don’t leave everything till the night before!

-Each week, I expect you to wtite a short paragraph or two on what you struggled with, what you enjoyed, your thoughts on the readings and notes for yourself, as part of an ongoing 'blog' on your site.
+Each week, I expect you to write a short paragraph or two on what you struggled with, what you enjoyed, your thoughts on the readings and notes for yourself, as part of an ongoing 'blog' on your site.
 This will be really useful to you as you revisit your work, and try and remember what you did and how you did it!
 It’s totally ok if things don’t always work out, but it’s not ok if you make no effort. git affords me a unique opportunity to distinguish between these things: be honest about what you did and what you need help with.

 I want you to make this class useful to you, so feel free to adapt assignments to suit your interests (though talk to me about it first).
 These tasks are deliberately open ended, but if you’re struggling for inspiration you are more than welcome to use one of the example problems that I’ve set.
 If you’d like to look further afield, are.na ideas for a website is a great start.